danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 ## Conclusion

-SwiftUI 4 custom sized sheets are great, but will unfortunately not let you keep the underlying view undimmed.
+SwiftUI 4 custom sized sheets are great, but will not yet let you keep the underlying view undimmed.
 This post presents a workaround until Apple adds this as a native feature.

 I have the workaround to [SwiftUIKit]({{project.url}}).
 Feel free to try it out and let me know what you think, and if you find anything that needs fixing.